QUICK TRAIL FACTS

 - Difficulty: easy to moderate

-- Sights: Little Dyer Pond, yurts and cabins for overnight stays, bog, sustainable forestry
+- Sights: Little Dyer Pond, yurts and cabins for overnight stays, bog and bog boardwalk, sustainable forestry

 A spectacular outdoor mecca — plus so much more — created by founders David “Tracy” Moskovitz and Bambi Jones.
 Hidden Valley Nature Center offers over 20 miles of trails on 1000 acres of forest and bog, and it includes one mile of shoreline along a quiet lake.
 Plus, you can rent overnight cabins here.
 My map just shows some of the trails — there’s lots more to explore!
 The Center does a good job marking easy, moderate, and difficult trails, and there are some fun downhills and climbs on this rolling preserve.